Three's Company: Syndication

-ABC aired back-to-back repeats of Three's Company during daytime from June 15 to September 11, 1981 at 11:00 a.m.
-EST/10:00 CST.
+ABC aired back-to-back repeats of Three's Company during daytime from June 15 to September 11, 1981, at 11:00 a.m.
+EDT/10:00 CDT.
 The show has been in syndication since 1982 on local stations such as WNEW-TV (now WNYW) in New York City and the sales on the project realized more than $150 million, of which Thames took 12.5% ($19 million).
 It debuted on cable in 1992 on TBS and ran through 1999.
 Nick at Nite bought the show in 2000 and have a seven-year term with other Viacom networks such as TV Land and TNN.
 In 2007, Viacom renewed its contract for reruns of the show for another six years.

 In March 2001, after being notified by a viewer, Nick at Nite quickly edited an episode ("The Charming Stranger") where John Ritter's scrotum skin was briefly visible through the bottom of a pair of blue boxer shorts.
 The most famous quip about this issue was uttered by Ritter himself, who told the New York Observer when they asked him about the controversy: "I've requested that Nickelodeon air both versions, edited and unedited, because sometimes you feel like a nut, and sometimes you don't" (quoting an advertising jingle for Almond Joy and Mounds candy bars).
 The incident was also brought-up during a "Celebrity Secrets" comedy bit on Late Night with Conan O'Brien in the late 1990s, in which a nervous-acting Ritter jokingly says, "Somebody asked me if I did that on purpose..."
 After taking a nervous sip of water, he responds, "You bet I did!"

 Since 2011, the show has aired on Antenna TV where its spin-offs have also aired.
 Because the spin-offs cannot be stripped due to a lack of episodes for syndication, they are aired at the same time with the show.
 In Canada, DejaView (a Corus Entertainment property) re-airs the show.

 In 2020, Pluto TV added the show to their channel lineup. and also made its IFC debut on November 27, 2020.